 A Stockholm City Guide brochure will be available for you when buying the Stockholm Pass and shipping it home or picking it up at one of the delivery booths in Stockholm.
 You can check the Stockholm City Guide in PDF in advance here.

 Price and Validity for the Stockholm Pass

 There are several options when buying your Stockholm Pass which will suit those who travel on a city break and those who are on a longer holiday.
 You can buy it for 1,2,3 or 5 consecutive days (yes, you can visit at least 10 different attractions in Stockholm in 24 hours) for adults or children and then paying a little extra you can add a public transportation card topped with enough money for covering the duration of your Stockholm Pass.
-(Check the article Your Guide to Public Transport in Stockholm)
+For more info on public transportation check the article Your Guide to Public Transport in Stockholm.

 Where to Buy the Stockholm Pass and Get a Discount

 The fastest and cheapest option to get your Stockholm Pass and the one I recommend is buying it at the official website where you can get discounts up to 15%.
 Remember that cards are valid during 12 months after the purchase.